Academic Advising and Support

 - Completing required paperwork and adhering to university deadlines.

-- Discussing the Graduate-On-Time (GOT) contract program with an academic advisor to determine its merits to their educational plan and, when deemed appropriate, signing a contract in the academic advisor’s office before the university-stipulated deadline.
+- Discussing the Graduate-On-Time (GOT) contract program with an academic advisor to determine its merits to their educational plan.

 - Conferring with advisor(s) on the impact of circumstances that could influence academic performance (e.g., illness, family situations, work schedules).